nus-cs2103-AY2223S2/tp/docs/team/nus-jeff.md

 * **New Feature**: `addpj` command [\#165](https://github.com/AY2223S2-CS2103T-T12-4/tp/pull/165)
   * What it does: Allows users to add projects into SOCket
   * Justification: Users can track project details, meeting date and due date in SOCket at the same time
-  * Highlights: Project encapsulates all details which includes things like repository host name and members for easy management.
+  * Highlights: Users can now add projects and manage them in SOCket along with their contacts.
   * Credits: *{-}*

 * **New Feature**: `assign` command [\#175](https://github.com/AY2223S2-CS2103T-T12-4/tp/pull/175)